ARCHIVE: Most Arts in Medicine Lectures/Performances and Ethics Bites Discussions are recorded, and may be viewed online. View archive.

 and Lester D. Friedman, forthcoming from Rutgers University Press

-in April, 2014.
+in 2014.
 "This is a landmark volume that sets the standard for any future collection in medical/health humanities.
 It is by turns authoritative, funny, edgy, creative and personal-sometimes all in one piece," says Thomas R. Cole, Director, McGovern Center for Humanities and Ethics at University of Texas-Houston Medical School.

 Letters to a Third Year Student - Confused, frustrated, terrified,

 overworked and under-appreciated are some of the ways our graduating medical students remember their third year, when after spending two years in the classroom, they plunge into the clinical realm, working with patients under the supervision of residents and attending physicians.